-York College Counseling Services are safe/confidential and in accordance with the American Counseling Association's Code of Ethics.
+York College Counseling Services are safe/confidential and in accordance with the American Counseling Association's Code of Ethics, HIPAA, and FERPA.

-Information will be released ONLY with a student's written permission or if a student's condition indicates clear and imminent danger to him/herself or to others.
+Information will be released ONLY with a student's written permission by completing a Consent Form (pdf) or if a student's condition indicates clear and imminent danger to him/herself or to others.
 All records are maintained according to state and federal laws of confidentiality.

 Why do students attend counseling?